UNIVERSITY OF WISCONSIN River Falls

-The awards ceremony will be held in the University Center Ballroom at 4:15 PM.
-All efforts will be made to begin the awards ceremony as fast as possible after the final events have been completed.
+Music and Welcome in the University Center Ballroom at 4 pm.
+The awards ceremony will be as close to 4:15 pm as possible.
 This awards ceremony will move quickly to accommodate the large number of teams and awards being handed out, with a goal to get teams on the road as fast as possible.

 The tournament will be broken down into two divisions, based on high school enrollment.
 We will consider requests from coaches to place a team in a specific division, regardless of enrollment.
 Medals will be awarded to the top four finishers in both divisions in all 28 events in the tournament.
-In addition, team trophies will be awarded to the top four teams in both divisions of the tournament.
+Team trophies will be awarded to the top four teams in both divisions of the tournament.
 National Scoring will be used to calculate team scores (1 point for 1st, 2 points for 2nd, etc…low score wins), and every teams’ five worst event scores will be dropped when calculating team scores, compensating for the five Wisconsin Science Olympiad events.
 Only one trophy can be earned by a school.
 A spirit award will be awarded to the high school team which displays the most positive team spirit, as voted on by the event supervisors.

 Pictures of medal winners will be taken away from the ceremony to allow for a quicker transition between events.
 The new version of Avogadro has a presentation system integrated to allow for immediate presentation of results.
 We will work hard to quickly and accurately conduct the awards ceremony, while still creating a memorable experience for all students involved.